Skip to main content

 These medications generally do not suppress the immune system and are generally well tolerated by most patients.
 They are injected once every 2 weeks or every 4 weeks depending on the drug and your age.

-Injectable steroids for eczema
+Injectable Steroids for Eczema

 Injectable steroids may be prescribed in cases of severe eczema symptoms.
 They can work to reduce inflammation and itching to help the skin begin to heal.
 Injectable steroids are not commonly used nowadays, and they should be avoided unless absolutely necessary due to side effects with long term use and rebound flares of eczema after it wears off.